pianomanfrazier/techblog/content/post/elm-calculator-book/05-decimals.md

 We might not have an error, so we'll make the error a `Maybe`.

-We can also need to display the error if it exists.
+We also need to display the error if it exists.
 Let's pattern match on the error in our view to display the error.

 ```elm
 case model.error of